AmrutaMenon/WebScraping-Makaan.com/README.md

 # WebScraping-Makaan.com

-## Objective:
+## Introduction
   Makaan.com is an online real estate portal in India, launched in 2007.
 It has a rating system for brokers.
+Makaan.com was a part of Anupam Mittal-promoted People Group.
+The group owned other businesses like Shaadi.com & Mauj.

+## Objective:
-Here, the objective is to scrap 50 pages of real estate data belonging to hyderabad from Makaan.com
+ The objective is to scrap 50 pages of real estate data belonging to hyderabad from Makaan.com
 #### Website link: https://www.makaan.com/hyderabad-residential-property/buy-property-in-hyderabad-city?_=1624536394722

 ## Data Scraped: